 Sharing the Good News with Mormons: Practical Strategies for Getting the Conversation Started will be published by Harvest House Publishers, a major Christian publisher of Christian material since 1974, this June.
 Presale signed copies of the book by some of the contributors will be made soon by MRM.

-The book is co-edited by MRM associate Eric Johnson and Christian apologist/educator Dr. Sean McDowell.
-Tentatively titled Sharing the Good News with Mormons, the book will feature contributions from more than 20 different evangelists, scholars, and pastors on a variety of evangelistic topics.
+The book is co-edited by MRM associate Eric Johnson and Christian apologist/educator Dr. Sean McDowell and features contributions from 24 additional evangelists, scholars, and pastors on a variety of evangelistic topics.

 “There are many tactics, so it depends on you and your personality,” he answered the inquirer.
 “Perhaps someone should just write a book that includes a variety of possibilities as a one-stop source.”

 That night, Johnson mulled over the idea and decided to ask some ministry friends to contribute to a compilation book.
 He envisioned a book that would feature short chapters to include the contributor’s philosophy and methods while including illustrative stories.
 Because this is a book on Christian evangelism–a topic that unfortunately will never be a best-seller at bookstores–Johnson decided that the idea would never appeal to nation-wide Christian publishers.
 Thus, he decided that the only option would be to self-publish, just as he did in 2016 when he printed Mormonism 101 for Teens.
 (In addition, Johnson has co-authored three published books on Mormonism (with Bill McKeever), including Answering Mormons’ Questions (Kregel, 2013) and Mormonism 101 (Baker, 2015).)